TrustlessDAO/trustless-dao-book/src/intentions-and-actions/dishonesty.md

 - Students miss fewer days when attendance is tracked
 - Employees arrive on time when check-in systems are implemented

-The key insight isn't that observation forces compliance—it's that making actions visible encourages voluntary alignment with expected behavior.
+The key insight isn't that observation forces compliance—it's that making actions visible to others encourages voluntary alignment with expected behavior.

 ## From Observation to Verification